Tigran Khudaverdyan: Personal life

 Tigran is married and has five sons.

 International sanctions

+In 2014, the government of Canada included Khudaverdyan in an annex of its Special Economic Measures Act, banning him from any economic activity in Canada.

 In March 2022, the European Union sanctioned Khudaverdyan as part of its package of economic penalties against Russia for the invasion of Ukraine.

+He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.